-You can either leave your Deferred Pension in the Scheme or transfer out your pension benefits (see A Transfer Out of your Pensions Benefits, page 28)
+You can either leave your Deferred Pension in the Scheme or can arrange a transfer value of these benefits to another registered pension scheme.
+(See page 23).

-A Deferred Pension will become payable at your Normal Retirement Date.
-However, your Deferred Pension also provides the following benefits:
+A Deferred Pension will become payable at your Normal Retirement Date (see page 25 for early payment of a deferred pension).

+Your Deferred Pension provides the following benefits: